Perivoli, Corfu

-Perivoli (Περιβόλι) is a village in the southern part of the island of Corfu, Greece.
+Perivoli (Περιβόλι) is a village and a community in the southern part of the island of Corfu, Greece.
 It is part of the municipal unit of Korissia.
-In 2011 its population was 1378 for the village, and 1427 for the community, including the village Potamia.
+The community includes the village Potamia.
 Perivoli is 1 km northwest of Vitalades, 4 km west of Lefkimmi, 4 km southeast of Argyrades and 24 km south of the city of Corfu.
 The Greek National Road 25 (Corfu - Argyrades - Lefkimmi) passes through the village.
 The small fishing port Kalyviotis is to the north, and the Agia Varvara beach is to the southwest.